 Chewed or felled trees, large or even huge lodges constructed from branches, sticks and mud often defy what a rodent should be capable of.

-Here are a few sets that work really well for trapping beaver:
+Here are a few beaver trapping techniques that work really well:

 One of the easiest places to trap a beaver is at their lodge.
 Since these large structures are easy to spot and used frequently, placing a 330 conibear trap near the entrance is a great set location.
 Make sure to check your local laws since some states require you to stay a minimum distance from an animals dwelling.